afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 Beta distribution has 2 parameters: \\(\alpha\\) and \\(\beta\\).
 By fixing these two parameters we have a particular instance of such distribution.
-Above each curves represent a different instance.
+Above each curve represents a different instance.
 For example if you pick a purple curve you believe that \\(p\\) is around \\(0.5\\), but you don't rule out that \\(p\\) could also be
 \\(\le 0.1\\) or \\(\ge 0.9\\), both with equal and small probability.